“BRO SPLIT” ROUTINES: ARE THEY EFFECTIVE FOR BUILDING MUSCLE?

 An average beginner or novice using a bro split will likely not build muscle at the same rate as they would on a higher frequency routine, but they’ll still make impressive gains regardless.

-For many lifters, a 4-6 day per week bro split is simply a more enjoyable way to work out, and one that leaves them feeling more motivated and excited to train.
+For many lifters, a 4-6 day per week bro split is simply a more enjoyable way to work out, and one that leaves them feeling more excited and with more motivation to workout.

 There definitely is something fun about being able to go into the gym and really “pump up” just 1 or 2 muscles with a wider variety of exercises and total sets, and if this workout style maximizes your overall adherence to your program and you just simply prefer it, I don’t see anything wrong with using it if even just for intermittent cycles of training.